-The castle was built by Robert or his son William, of the FitzMartin family, at the end of the 11th century.
-These were the Normans settled in Somerset and Devon, who, wanting to expand their possessions, participated in the conquest of south-west Wales.
-After the Battle of Crug Mawr in 1136, during which the Welsh defeated the invaders, the FitzMartin family lost vast territories, including their Nevern castle.
-They moved to Newport, where the proximity of the sea made it possible to supply from England.
-This castle soon became their main stronghold in the region and was rebuilt into a stone one in the 13th century.
+The castle was built at the end of the 12th century by William of the FitzMartin family, son of Robert FitzMartin.
+They were Normans settled in Somerset and Devon, who, wanting to expand their possessions, participated in the conquest of south-west Wales (Cemais barony).
+After the Battle of Crug Mawr in 1136, during which the Welsh defeated the invaders, the FitzMartin family lost significant territories, and although in the following years some of them regained, in 1191 the Welsh ruler Lord Rhys (Rhys ap Grufford) took the mian family seat, Nevern Castle.
+William FitzMartin then moved to Newport, where he founded a new castle near the sea, which could be safely supplied with boats from England.
+This castle soon became the main stronghold in the region, thanks to which William could regain his power over Cemais by around 1204.

-In 1543, the castle was sold to William Owen of Henllys.
-According to descriptions of that time, it was still a strong and well-kept building at that time.
-In the following years it had to deteriorate, because in the engravings from the first half of the 17th century most of its buildings were already in ruins.
-In 1859, a private residence was built on the site of the castle, due to which, unfortunately, one of the towers of the gatehouse was demolished.
+In 1543, the castle was sold to William Owen of Henllys, after which his son, George Owen, became the owner.
+According to descriptions from 1583, the castle was then a dilapidated and neglected for a long time (among other things, the owners’ dogs were to be kept in the cylindrical tower, and the moat was transformed into a pond).
+In the following years, it had to deteriorate even more, because in the engravings from the first half of the 17th century, most of its buildings were already in ruins.
+In 1859, a private residence was built on the site of the castle, because of which, unfortunately, one of the gate towers was demolished.

-The remains of the castle now consist of a fragment of a defensive wall and relics of four towers, one of which is part of a modern, private residence.
-The medieval remnant is also a quadrilateral perimeter of the earth ramparts surrounded by a moat, some of which is use as a fish pond.
-The castle is now privately owned, but apparently, conservation works are underway, after which part of the monument will be made available for sightseeing.
+The remains of the castle currently consist of a fragment of the defensive wall, relics of two corner towers, a south-eastern building and a gatehouse.
+The latter has retained the western tower, while the eastern one has survived only at the level of the ground floor integrated into the early modern, private residence.
+The medieval remnant is also a quadrilateral earth circumference surrounded by a moat, part of which was used as a fish pond.
+The castle is now privately owned, but apparently restoration works are underway, after which part of the monument will be open to the public.

 Salter M., The castles of South-West Wales, Malvern 1996.